hyperledger/fabric/docs/source/style_guide.md

 If you just want to look at how things are formatted, you can navigate to the Fabric repo to look at the raw file by clicking on `Edit on Github` link in the upper right hand corner of the page.
 Then click the `Raw` tab.
 This will show you the formatting of the doc. **Do not attempt to edit the file on Github.** If you want to make a change, clone the repo and follow the instructions in [Contributing](./CONTRIBUTING.html) for creating pull requests.

-**Line lengths.**

-If you look at the raw versions of the documentation, you will see that many topics conform to a line length of roughly 70 characters.
-This restriction is no longer necessary, so you are free to make lines as long as you want.
+## Word choices

+**Avoid the use of the words "whitelist", "blacklist", "master", or "slave".**

+Unless the use of these words is absolutely necessary (for example, when quoting a section of code that uses them), do not use these words.
+Either be more explicit (for example, describing what "whitelisting" actually does) or find alternate words such as "allowlist" or "blocklist".

 **Tutorials should have a list of steps at the top.**

 A list of steps (with links to the corresponding sections) at the beginning of a tutorial helps users find particular steps they're interested in.
-For an example, check out [Use private data in Fabric](../private-data/private-data.html).
+For an example, check out [Use private data in Fabric](./private-data/private-data.html).

 **"Fabric", "Hyperledger Fabric" or "HLF"?**